 Insole, Midsole, Shank and Arch Support

-Comfort of a boot sometimes refer to these things: insoles, arch support and the midsole.
+The comfort of a boot sometimes refer to these things: insoles, arch support, and the midsole.
 Keen got it right by launching ‘metatomical’ dual density compression molded EVA footbed and polyurethane midsole.
 The technology is called ‘METATOMICAL FOOTBED DESIGN’ by Keen.
 What they mean by that is, you don’t get foot ache after a long workday.
-Your feet don’t mold around the boots rather the thing goes the other way: the parts beneath your foot molds and takes shape as your foot would naturally want.
+Your feet don’t mold around the boots instead the thing goes the other way: the parts beneath your foot molds and takes shape as your foot would naturally want.

-The non-marking thick treaded rubber outsole provide awesome support for your work needs.
+The non-marking thick treaded rubber outsole provide fantastic support for your work needs.
 Cement construction is the best for flexibility.
 Top class stitching.

 Anti-odor and Cleanable

 Unfortunately, there is no info whether these are odor free by antimicrobial treatment or not.
-It’s a common feature now a days.
-But these are cleanable and breathable which reduces odor in a number of ways.
+It’s a standard feature nowadays.
+But these are cleanable and breathable which reduces odor in several ways.
 Yes, these tend to accumulate dirt and won’t always be scuff as you can presume.
 What do they recommend to do while cleaning?
-It is better to use leather cleaner and conditioner.
+It is better to use a leather cleaner and conditioner.

 Warranty, Return and Post Purchase Service Policy

-Keen Utility boots and shoes have free return.
-1 year warranty on material and construction.
-They even have 30 day satisfaction policy.
+Keen Utility boots and shoes have a free return.
+1-year warranty on material and construction.
+They even have a 30-day satisfaction policy.

 Keen is one of the very best brands.
 Moreover, you get UTILITY, which is by default better than other keen boots.